mozilla/addons-server/docs/topics/blocklist.rst

 .. _blocklist-doc-admin:

 `Block` records aren't created and changed directly via the admin tool; instead `BlockSubmission` records are created that hold details of the submission of (potentially many) blocks that will be created, updated, or deleted.
-If the addons that the Block affects are used by a significant number of users (see `DUAL_SIGNOFF_AVERAGE_DAILY_USERS_THRESHOLD` setting - currently 100k) then the BlockSubmission must be signed off (approved) by another admin user first.
+If the add-ons that the Block affects are used by a significant number of users (see `DUAL_SIGNOFF_AVERAGE_DAILY_USERS_THRESHOLD` setting - currently 100k) then the BlockSubmission must be signed off (approved) by another admin user first.

-Once a the submission is approved - or immediately after saving if the average daily user counts are under the threshold - a task is started to asynchronously create, update, or delete, Block records.
+Once the submission is approved - or immediately after saving if the average daily user counts are under the threshold - a task is started to asynchronously create, update, or delete, Block records.
-If the Block records are marked as legacy then they will be up uploaded to the legacy blocklist collection too in this task.
+If the Block records are marked as legacy then they will be uploaded to the legacy blocklist collection too in this task.

 ======================